certtools/intelmq/intelmq/bots/outputs/udp/README.md

 ### Output Bot that sends events to a remote UDP server.

 Bot parameters:
-* field_delimiter   : If the format is 'delimited' this will be added between fields
+* field_delimiter   : If the format is 'delimited' this will be added between fields.
 * format            : Can be 'Json' or 'delimited'.
 The Json format outputs the event 'as-is'.
-Delimited will descontruct the event and print each field separated by the field delimit.
+Delimited will descontruct the event and print each field:value separated by the field delimit.
 See examples bellow.
-* header            : Header text to be sent in the udp datagram
+* header            : Header text to be sent in the udp datagram.
 * ip                : IP address of the UDP server
-* port              : PORT to connect to
+* port              : PORT to connect to.
 * raw_field         : Can be 'keep' or 'drop'.
-Drop will not send the raw field in the message
+Drop will not send the raw field in the message.

 ### Examples of usage: